16-18 YEARS OLD

 19+ YEARS OLD

-If you are 19+ at the start of your Diploma course, your fees are £4,220 per year.
+If you are 19+ at the start of your Level 4 Diploma course, your fees are £4,220 per year.
+Please note, if you are 19+, you are ineligible to study a Level 2 or Level 3 at the Fashion Retail Academy.

 Advanced Learner Loans are available for students aged 19 or over.
 You don’t need to have your income assessed to be eligible.
 You’ll only start paying it back once you’re earning over £27,295.
 You’ll pay back 9% of anything you earn over this amount.